Water, experimental geometry in bohr.

 Building the basis.

-BasisSet(mol, "6-31g*")looks up the 6-31G* contraction in libint’s built-in library, places its shells on each atomic centre, and records the resulting list of atomic orbitals.SCF with DIIS.
+BasisSet(mol, "6-31g*")looks up the 6-31G* contraction in libint’s built-in library, places its shells on each atomic center, and records the resulting list of atomic orbitals.SCF with DIIS.
 The driver diagonalises H_core for an initial guess, builds the Fock matrix from the density, then iterates using Pulay’s DIIS extrapolation.
 Convergence tolerances default to

 conv_tol_energy = 1e-8 Haandconv_tol_grad = 1e-6.Output.
 The